mit-ccrg/mit-ccrg/README.md

 Quanta machines are mainted by the Techsquare group (stultzlab-admin@techsquare.com) and Wangzhi.
 Message him on slack for questions regarding to the server.

+**Home Directories**

+The home directories `/storage/user_name` of the training and inference server are shared.
+(The home directory on the training server is mounted to the infernece server with NFS)

+You can define your own `.bashrc` in your home directory (e.g. for aliases)

+**Jupyter Notebook**

 There is an alias to run jupyter notebook on all Quanta servers: `jpt $port_num`.
 E.g. type `jpt 8880` will open an jupyter notebook at port 8880.
 You can listen to the port from your local machine with ssh
 `ssh -N -f -L localhost:8880:localhost:8880 user_name@host_name`.

 To make life easier, you can define a local alias function
 ```
 function jptt(){